benders5e/benders5e/airbender.md

 ### Spirituality

 #### Spirit World
 Beginning when you choose this specialization at 5th level, you can attempt to enter the spiritworld.
-You must spend 1 minute meditating and succeed on a DC 10 Wisdom Saving Throw.
+You must spend 1 minute meditating and make a DC 15 Wisdom Saving Throw.
+On a success, your spirit is projected into the spiritworld according to the spell *Astral Projection*.
+The spell ends only when you, in your spiritual form, return to your material body.

-#### ???
+#### Wind Whisper
-At 8th level, ...
+At 8th level, you learn to communicate with creatures you are familiar with even when they are far from you through your spiritual connection.
+Once per long rest, you may communicate with such a creature as outlined in the spell *Sending*.

 #### ???
 At 12th level, ...